overthetop/flask_demo/TUTOR.md

 ```

 ### Login Required Decorator
-We created a decorator to protect routes:
+We created a decorator to protect routes.
+Use it by stacking `@login_required` above a view within the `main` blueprint:
 ```python
 def login_required(view):
     @functools.wraps(view)